Quickback Docs

 views: {

-// Even if a member accesses the 'full' view, ssn will be masked
+// Even if an interviewer accesses the 'full' view, email will be masked

 // because masking rules take precedence